gtk-rs/gtk-rs.github.io/_posts/2023-08-28-new-release.md

 ---

-It time again for a new gtk-rs release!
+It is time again for a new gtk-rs release!

 If you have been watching our crates on crates.io closely or if you have attended GUADEC you may already have noticed that we have released new versions of the gtk-rs crates.